 - Tour of Angostura Hydroelectric Dam and Power Station

 - Visit to and Conservation work with a local rural water association (ASADA)

 - Tour of Indigenous Reserve with a focus on the award-winning aqueduct

 - COMBO Tour – Whitewater Rafting Class II & III section of Pacuare River & Canopy/Zipline Tour – Discuss steps taken to preserve Pacuare River from being Dammed

 The 11-day Power of Water Itinerary includes these additional activities:

 - Snorkel & Hiking Tour of Coastal National Park – study effects of “ecotourism” on coral reef

-- Visit and discussion with local water association in Cahuita
+- Visit and discuss with the local water association in Cahuita

 - Surf Lessons